What is this?

 What items can be found in the ➘Dig Archive?

-I’m an artist and musician, and use various forms of technology including creative coding, Digital Audio Workstations, modular synths (or modular visual programming languages).
-I’m particularly a fan of surfacing old software, tools and writing that may have been missed in the rush to the latest technology.
+I’m an artist and musician working in DIY artist-run spaces, academia, and in creative coding community, so the items reflect those interests.
+I’m particularly a fan of surfacing old software, tools and writing that may have been missed in the rush to embrace the latest technology.

-There are the informal rules of composer/musician John Zorn’s improvised “game pieces” that are handed down from musician to musician.
-There are coloring books and manuals, as well as half-manuals/half-coloring-books from virtuousic psychedelic synth designer Peter Blasser.
+A survey of selections: there are the informal rules of composer/musician John Zorn’s improvised musical “game piece” Cobra that are handed down from musician to musician.
+There are coloring books, spells and manuals by virtuosic psychedelic synth designer Peter Blasser.

-There are whole books, like the New Art/Science Affinities, a book on the intersection of art and technology, with big photographs and strong artist profiles, which I assign to students in my classes to read but had disappeared from their original website years ago.
+There are whole books, like the New Art/Science Affinities, on the intersection of art and technology, with big photographs and strong artist profiles, which I assign to students in my classes to read but has disappeared from its original website years ago.
 There are exhibition catalogs, such as for the exhibit FOOD about the same-named artist-run restaurant that included Gordon Matta-Clark within its community.
+And the Critical Coding Cookbook, a more recent collection of essays, tutorials and interviews with an intersectional feminist approach to teaching and learning programming.

-There are teaching activities on the Gee’s bend quilts, from the Philadelpha Museum of Art; conversations on self-hosted feminist servers; user guides for old game-making software Klik and Play; a slide show by artist and graffiti writer Barry McGee; and photographs of the funeral of Kazimir Malevich, which included a truck affixed with the black square to its bumper.
+There are teaching activities on the Gee’s bend quilts, from the Philadelpha Museum of Art; multiple zines about self-hosted feminist servers; user guides for old game-making software Klik and Play - whose paradigm and system for friendly game-making still hasn’t been equaled today; a slide show by artist and graffiti writer Barry McGee; and photographs of the funeral of Kazimir Malevich, which included a truck affixed with the black square to its bumper.

-This and many more items can be found in my small archive, which will slowly grow.
+This and many more items can be found in this small archive, which will slowly grow.
 I hope you find items that you enjoy and potentially even build your own.

 Contact